cosmoss-jigu/memtis/README.md

 ```

 ### Preparing benchmarks
-We used open-sourced benchmarks except SPECCPU2017
+We used open-sourced benchmarks except SPECCPU2017.

-We provide links to each benchmark source in memtis-userspace/bench\_dir/README.md
+We provided links to each benchmark source in memtis-userspace/bench\_dir/README.md

 ### Running benchmarks
 It is necessary to create/update a simple script for each benchmark.
 If you want to execute *XSBench*, for instance, you have to create memtis-userspace/bench\_cmds/XSBench.sh.

 This is a sample.
 ```
+# memtis-userspace/bench_cmds/XSBench.sh

 BIN=/benchmark_source_dir
 BENCH_RUN="${BIN}/XSBench [Options]"